lixinW/ship-hats-docs/ship-hats-tools.md

 The following section provides list of tools for each stage in CI/CD pipeline offered under **SHIP-HATS**.

+!> **Important:** The instance of tools available in SHIP-HATS 2.0 remains the same as SHIP-HATS 1.0.

 |Stage|GitLab Native|Alternative Tool|
 |---|---|---|
 |Access|TechPass & SEED|TechPass & SEED|